Washington, D.C. - Shopping

 Downtown and Chinatown

-Downtown is DC’s department store center, with its crown jewel Hechts.
+Downtown is DC’s department store center.
 Downtown Washington borders Pennsylvania Avenue, the direct route between the White House and the Capitol.
-A few central malls including the Old Post Office Pavilion and The Shops at National Place are both a quieter alternative to the suburban giants further out of town.
+A few central malls including the Old Post Office Pavilion and The Shops at National Place are quieter alternatives to the suburban giants further out of town.
 Wafts of sweet and sour pork are also likely to drift by in the Downtown area since you are just around the corner from Chinatown.

 The New U District